Guatemala votes on international court handling Belize border dispute - Journal du Cameroun

 On Sunday, Mijangos said: “We are calling on all Guatemalans, especially the youth making up the majority of the electorate, to participate, to go to polling stations to put in their vote on this very important issue which has taken so many years to find a solution to.”

-Morales said as he voted that the two countries had “very good bilateral relations” and he hoped he dispute could be resolved.
+Morales said as he voted that the two countries had “very good bilateral relations” and he hoped the dispute could be resolved.

 Guatemala has made claims over more than half of Belize’s territory, dating to when its English-speaking neighbor was a British colony known as British Honduras.